VarSamLewis/prosthetic_claw_sim/README.md

 ## 📝 TODO

-- [ ] Add a `Dockerfile` for cross-platform deployment
 - [ ] Add a maximum force to the claw to prevent unrealistic behavior
 - [ ] Investigate additional EMG signal smoothing techniques
+- [ ] Try out more complex control algorithms
 - [ ] Look into going from Rapier 2D to ROS for simulation
-- [ ] Try out more complex control algorithms
+- [ ] Emulate Pi with Docker + QEMU (just for actual proposed control system)
 - [ ] CAD of the claw
-- [ ] Investigate 3D printing
+- [ ] Look into manufacturing techniques

 ---